India's Shaw hits 244 for Northants in One-Day Cup

 Last updated on .From the section Cricket

-Northamptonshire opener Prithvi Shaw smashed 244 off 153 balls as they piled up 415-8 against Somerset in the One-Day Cup at Wantage Road.
+Northamptonshire opener Prithvi Shaw smashed 244 off 153 balls as they piled up 415-8 and beat Somerset by 87 runs in the One-Day Cup at Wantage Road.

-It was the second highest score in a county List A game as Northants came within 10 runs of equalling the club's best 50-over total.
+It was the second highest individual score in a county List A game, as Northants came within 10 runs of equalling their best 50-over total.

 Surrey's Ali Brown still holds the record one-day score in English cricket with his 268 against Glamorgan in 2002.